semacu/data-science-python/README.md

 6 | 27th July 2020 | Data analysis & modelling | lecture , assignment , solution

 *Format*:
-- Mondays, trainers deliver 1h lecture and present assignment to participants
+- Mondays: trainers deliver 1h lecture and present assignment to participants
-- Tuesday-Thursday, participants work on their assignment and ask questions to trainers
+- Tuesday-Thursday: participants work on their assignment and ask questions to trainers
-- Friday, trainers present the solution of the assignment
+- Friday: trainers present the solution of the assignment